isahabumuhsin/isahabumuhsin/README.md

 - 👀 I’m interested in ANN methods for fractional differential equations
 - 🌱 I’m currently learning deep learning and extreme learning machine
 - 💞️ I’m looking to collaborate on coding for ANN methods for fractional differential equations
-- 📫 How to reach me
+- 📫 How to reach me: isah.io@ksu.edu.ng
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...